RootKit-Org/New-World-Fishing-Bot/README.md

 - Works out of the box when being ran at 1920x1080

 ### Prereqs
+1. Download the project by clicking on the green "code" button torward the top right of this repo.
+A drop down will appear, click the option to 'Download ZIP'

+2. Unzip the file and place the folder somewhere easy to access

-1. Make sure you have a pet Python (aka install python) - https://www.python.org/
+3. Make sure you have a pet Python (aka install python) - https://www.python.org/

-2. (Windows Users) Open up either `PowerShell` or `Command Promt`.
+4. (Windows Users) Open up either `PowerShell` or `Command Promt`.
 This can be done by pressing the Windows Key and searching for one of those applicaitons.

-3. Copy and past the commands below into your terminal.
+5. Copy and past the commands below into your terminal.
 This will install the Open Source packages needed to run the program.
 ```
 pip install PyAutoGUI
 pip install PyDirectInput